Heart disease remains the

 While KardiaMobile can’t replace a full EKG conducted in a doctor’s office or hospital, the device may still provide valuable insights into your heart health.
 You can send the information to your doctor, or show them the data at your next appointment.

-Any immediate concerns about your heart health ought to be addressed with your doctor or cardiologist right away.
+Discuss any immediate concerns about your heart health with your doctor or cardiologist right away.
 These include increasing shortness of breath during activities, fatigue, and chest discomfort.